ejri/Synopsis/_students/elchami_ibrahim.md

  My health-related projects have been aimed towards early (cancer) detection as well as preventative analysis, though they encompass a broader range, including reducing stress levels for medical staff and first responders as well as reducing ER wait-times, where I have built custom wearables as well as designed apps and platforms.

- Some brief description of projects:
+ Brief description of some projects:

 - custom-built system to imitate heart beating and breathing patterns for CT scanner calibrations.